For A Brighter, Whiter Smile

 Teeth whitening is one of the most popular cosmetic dental treatments.
-It is suitable for people who have had their teeth thoroughly checked by a dentists first.
+It is suitable for people who have had their teeth thoroughly checked by a dentist first.

 The different methods include in-practice bleaching, which is applied by a professional dentist; at-home bleaching, which is used at home by the patient; whitening strips, which are used by the patient and whitening toothpaste.